sverweij/dependency-cruiser/README.md

     If you don't want to use `npx`, but instead `pnpx` (from the `pnpm` package manager) or `yarn` - please refer to that tool's documentation.
     Particularly `pnpx` has semantics that differ from `npx` quite significantly and that you want to be aware of before using it.
-In the mean time: `npx` _should_ work even when you installed the dependency with a package manager different from `npm`.
+In the meantime: `npx` _should_ work even when you installed the dependency with a package manager different from `npm`.